jiwonyangg/DMS1_Blog/posts/week8_session2.md

 I then searched up "School" and tried to find the most eerie, empty and creepy sounding tracks and came across these two sounds:
 > - 14 Moving school desk.wav by 15FPanska_Hecl_Filip -- https://freesound.org/s/461150/ -- License: Creative Commons 0
 > - Short Alarm bell in school hall (some clock ticks etc).aif by sbyandiji -- https://freesound.org/s/217486/ -- License: Creative Commons 0
 After feedback, I'll either utilise these sounds, or I'll continue to search for ones that are more fitting, but so far I'm quite satisfied with the simplicity of these sounds so I'm hoping that people testing will feel that the environment should utilise sounds like these.
+But so far, I feel as though these sounds are the most fitting.
+I also don't want to overpower the environment with sound because I think that some sort of silence also works well with allowing the audience to let it sink in what change I want to portray.

 ## Work Documentation
 ![pt1](/W8_WIP/1bplaytest16.png)